This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Frequently Asked Questions

-Yes, both the Apple Watch Series 9 (WR50) and Samsung Galaxy Watch 6 (5ATM + IP68) are water-resistant to 50 meters and suitable for swimming.
-Both accurately track swim workouts including lap counting, stroke recognition, and SWOLF scores for pool swimming.
+Yes, both are water-resistant to 50 meters and handle swimming perfectly.
+The Apple Watch Series 9 has WR50 rating and the Samsung Galaxy Watch 6 has 5ATM + IP68.
+Both track swim workouts accurately, including lap counting, stroke recognition, and SWOLF scores for pool sessions.